Tenant improvements (TI) are also known as leasehold improvements.

 A tenant improvement allowance is the amount of money a landlord is willing to spend renovating a commercial space.
 This is typically assessed per square foot and represented as a dollar sum.
 If the construction costs more than the agreed upon sum, you will have to pick up the additional costs.

 Before moving into a commercial space, it is important to asses what your businesses or practices needs are, this will dictate the cost of the renovations, set your TI allowance and give you an idea for what the construction process will look like.
-Keep in mind that build outs which require more invasive the work, will result in greater the costs.
+Keep in mind that an office build out requires more invasive the work, will result in greater the costs.

 The best way to keep costs down is to select a space that already fits most of your needs.
 Negotiate upfront with your landlord the exact terms of the commercial lease agreement.
 In rare cases, a landlord may cover your TI in full with your TI allowance, but in many cases both parties agree to pay an enumerated portion and split the costs.